LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/overview.md

 ### Invocation

 Functions are triggered by services that have integrations with the Functions platform.
 Depending on the type of function, different triggers will be used.
-These triggers can be an internal LivePerson event, for example when a new conversation is started or a CSAT Post Survey is completed.
-As part of the invocation, the integrated invokers can pass a payload into the function.
+These triggers can be an internal LivePerson event, for example, when a new conversation is started or a CSAT Post Survey is completed.

+In addition, users who are tasked with creating bots (automations) in Conversation Builder can easily integrate function calls within dialog flows, so functions can be invoked by bots too.
+Adding this kind of [integration interaction](conversation-builder-conversation-builder-interactions.html#integrations) to a dialog works just like adding any other type of integration interaction.
+See [Add a FaaS integration](conversation-builder-conversation-builder-integrations.html#add-a-faas-integration) for information on how to make a function (FaaS) integration available for use in a bot; this is a more technical task.

+As part of the invocation, the invoker can pass a payload into the function.
 This payload is specific to the triggered event.
-This means that depending on the event, the function will have different data available as an input.
+This means that, depending on the event, the function will have different data available as an input.

 ### Response / Action